awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ## Common Problems<a name="systems-manager-state-manager-using-mof-file-troubleshooting-common"></a>

-This section includes information about common problems that can occur when creating associations that execute MOF files and steps to troubleshoot these issues\.
+This section includes information about common problems that can occur when creating associations that run MOF files and steps to troubleshoot these issues\.

 **My MOF was not applied**
 If State Manager failed to apply the association to your instances, then start by reviewing the **Stderr** output file\.
 This file can help you understand the root cause of the issue\.
 Also, verify the following: